drewww/prism/docs/source/how-tos/query.rst

 Iterating Over Results
 ----------------------

-Use :lua:method:`Query.iter` to get an iterator over matching actors and their components:
+Use :lua:func:`Query.iter` to get an iterator over matching actors and their components:

 .. code:: lua